parasitetwin/batchCorr_Anton/README.md

 Within and between batch correction of LC-MS metabolomics data

 ## Installation
-Install devtools to be able to install packages from GitHub Then install `batchCorr` package by:
+Install devtools to be able to install packages from GitHub.

+Then install `batchCorr` package by:

 `devtools::install_github("CarlBrunius/batchCorr")`

+In addition to all relevant functions, data is provided to accurately reproduce figures from the original Brunius et al paper (see below).

+## Workflow
+After installation, a `Workflow_Example` folder is created in the `batchCorr` library (in your R library folder).
+This contains code on how the package was used to perform within/between batch correction and reproduce figures from the original Brunius et al paper (see below).

 ## Description
 This is a repository containing functions within three areas of batch correction.
 These algorithms were originally developed